Deciding to Outsource development?

 Before you set out on a journey, you consult a roadmap.
 The same advice holds true when you’re deciding to outsource a software development project.

-It’s important to figure out why you want to outsource development, because it will help you determine your goals and the purpose for turning to a third party developer.
+It’s important to figure out why you want to outsource development because it will help you determine your goals and the purpose of turning to a third party developer.

 Some companies need to outsource because it’s more cost effective.
 For others, outsourcing enables them to reach a new talent pool they wouldn’t have been able to connect to otherwise.
 And other firms simply don’t have the resources to support a development team.
 Those resources might be financial, or they might be constraints on office space.
 Last, they need to create some flexibility in the team size meaning they serve specific customer requirements that are not easy to predict.

 There are some very good reasons for any company to choose outsourcing, regardless of other motivations.
 Some of them are: